 KANEWAKA(兼若), was a Japanese swordsmith in Kaga province.

-Hamon : HAKOBA(箱刃) seen on the swords by the 2nd and the 3rd generation Kanewaka more often.
+Hamon : HAKOBA(箱刃) is often seen in the swords by the 2nd and the 3rd generation Kanewaka.

 Boshi : Small MIDARE-KOMI(乱れ込み).

 Yasurime : O-Sujikai(大筋違) or Katte-Sagari(勝手下り).

 Other : The swords by the first generation Kanewaka often have the carving.

 - Kanewaka was born in Mino province but moved to Kaga province later on and gained fame there.

 - He is believed to have been a descendant of SHIZU SABURO KANEUJI(志津三郎兼氏).

 - He changed his smith name to Takahira(高平) when receiving the ZURYOUMEI(受領名) of Ecchu-kami(越中守).